Teneppa/HTML-Twitch-Chat-Overlay/README.md

 NOTE: This project is a WIP and it is only for demonstrating purposes!

 A very crude demo on how to create a custom chat overlay for Twitch with only HTML, Javascript and CSS.
+I have very little knowledge on web frontends and it definitely shows in the source code, but feel free to take a look if you are interested in implementing this yourself.
 ![](chat.gif)

 Todo: